OpenVPN/openvpn/doc/man-sections/protocol-options.rst

   not recommended.
 VPN tunnels which use compression are susceptible to the VORALCE attack vector.

-  The ``algorithm`` parameter may be :code:`lzo`, :code:`lz4`, or empty.
+  The ``algorithm`` parameter may be :code:`lzo`, :code:`lz4`, :code:`lz4-v2`, :code:`stub`, :code:`stub-v2` or empty.
   LZO and LZ4 are different compression algorithms, with LZ4 generally offering the best performance with least CPU usage.

+  The :code:`lz4-v2` and :code:`stub-v2` variants implement a better framing that does not add overhead when packets cannot be compressed.
+All other variants always add one extra framing byte compared to no compression framing.

-  If the ``algorithm`` parameter is empty, compression will be turned off, but the packet framing for compression will still be enabled, allowing a different setting to be pushed later.
+  If the ``algorithm`` parameter is :code:`stub`, :code:`stub-v2` or empty, compression will be turned off, but the packet framing for compression will still be enabled, allowing a different setting to be pushed later.
+  Additionally, :code:`stub` and :code:`stub-v2` wil disable announcing ``lzo`` and ``lz4`` compression support via *IV_* variables to the server.

   ***Security Considerations***

   Compression and encryption is a tricky combination.
-If an attacker knows or is able to control (parts of) the plaintext of packets that contain secrets, the attacker might be able to extract the secret if compression is enabled.
-See e.g. the CRIME and BREACH attacks on TLS which also leverage compression to break encryption.
+If an attacker knows or is able to control (parts of) the plain-text of packets that contain secrets, the attacker might be able to extract the secret if compression is enabled.
+See e.g. the *CRIME* and *BREACH* attacks on TLS and *VORACLE* on VPNs which also leverage to break encryption.
 If you are not entirely sure that the above does not apply to your traffic, you are advised to *not* enable compression.

 --comp-lzo mode
   **DEPRECATED** Enable LZO compression algorithm.
 Compression is